hannahdesmond/mastery-curriculum/chapter6/README.md

 2. If the user enters 'right', they die (goblin).

-The specification didn't say what should happen when a user dies (and we can't ask the client what they meant right now), so I'm figuring we just print something, then let the program exit (lazy programmer, right?).
+The specification didn't say what should happen when a user dies (and we can't ask the client what they meant right now), so I'm figuring we just get the main object to print something, then let the program exit (lazy programmer, right?).

 ```ruby
 puts "You're facing forward.
 You can type forward, left, or right."